Customer Service CV

 Motivated and detail-oriented customer service professional with 10+ years of experience leading teams in fast-paced environments.
 Track record of success in coaching, motivating, and guiding teams to achieve business and personal career goals.
 Equipped to optimise internal processes by transforming insights into strategic business actions with strong problem-solving, communication, and interpersonal skills.

-To succeed in customer service roles, employable individuals need solid communication abilities, the capacity to resolve dilemmas quickly, and know-how of company and product value.
+To succeed in customer service roles, such as a shop assistant, employable individuals need solid communication abilities, the capacity to resolve dilemmas quickly, and know-how of company and product value.
 Having the right skills can benefit your CV, even if you need to gain relevant experience or if you’re applying for a more experienced role, such as a Customer Service Manager.

 An ideal example of a customer service CV should include a mixture of hard, soft, and transferable skills.
 Hard skills are measurable and easily defined, while soft skills describe personal qualities and traits.
 Transferable skills are gained throughout your personal and professional life.
 If you’re new to the job market, a recent graduate, or have little experience, consider creating a skills-based CV.